penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 First, we create a custom schema named `zabbix_server` and assign ownership to the `zabbix-srv` user:

-!!! info "create the db schema"
+!!! info "Create the db schema"

     ```psql
     zabbix=> CREATE SCHEMA zabbix_server AUTHORIZATION "zabbix-srv";